xiaoran-MENG/us-libraries-analytics/README.md

 ![](demo.gif)

 #### Running the Analytics
-1. Run `make` from the project folder
+1. Run `make` from the project folder to compile the source files
-2. Run `make run` if step 1 is successful
+2. Run `make run` if the compilation is successful

 #### Execution Process
 1. A popup is displayed to let the user choose whether or not to seed the database